Searching for a Search Method: Benchmarking Search Algorithms for Generating NLP Adversarial Examples: Benchmarking Setup

 \subsection{Heuristic Scoring Function}

 Search algorithms evaluate potential perturbations before branching out to other solutions.
-In cases of untargeted classification, the search aims to find examples that make a classifier predict the wrong class (label) for $\x'$.
+In the case of an untargeted attack against a classifer, the adversary aims to find examples that make the classifier predict the wrong class (label) for $\x'$.
 Here the assumption is that the ground truth label of $\x'$ is the same as that of the original $\x$.

 Naturally, we use a heuristic scoring function $score$ defined as:

 where $F_y(\x)$ is the probability of class $y$ predicted by the model and $y$ is the ground truth output of original text $\x$.